STOP Fire video

 Other Relevant Safety Advice

-In recent years many people who have lost their lives in house fires have consumed excess alcohol.
-Alcohol significantly affects human behaviour, so it is not surprising to find that it is a major factor in fire related deaths and injuries.
-Therefore if you have been drinking alcohol, you should take extra care:
+In recent years, many people who have lost their lives in house fires have consumed excess alcohol.
+Alcohol significantly affects human behaviour so it is not surprising to find that it is a major contributing factor in fire related deaths and injuries.
+Therefore, if you have consumed alcohol you should take extra care and follow the advice below:

-- If you have been drinking, never smoke in bed; often clothes or bedding are the first items ignited which leaves the person in a particularly vulnerable position.
+- Never smoke in bed; often clothing or bedding are the first items ignited which leaves the person in a particularly vulnerable position.

 - Get into the habit of smoking outside; this will significantly reduce the likelihood of a fire starting in your home.